Peanut Butter Fingers

 Ryder had fun being our guide’s “assistant” but fairly quickly opted to hang out with me and Rhett in the boat where the hand warmers and snacks I packed provided ample entertainment.
 Spotting bald eagles and salmon from the boat also thoroughly entertained the younger members of our crew.

-We ate lunch on the boat, fished a little more and, after wrapping things up in the early afternoon, began the drive back to Seward.
+We ate lunch on the boat, then fished a little more.
+And, after wrapping things up in the early afternoon, began the drive back to Seward.

 Afternoon: Exit Glacier Hike